WordPress website setup tutorial

 You can say that this email account is for receiving your fanmail.

 I don’t have a dedicated email for readers on The Efficient You since I don’t write a lot of books under my real name.
-But I do have a dedicated email account for readers for my fiction author site.
+But I do have a dedicated email account for readers on my fiction author site.

 Accessing your email accounts